 - You may see a screen asking you to choose a language.

 - The next screen you'll see is the Recovery Mode Utilities window.
-In Sierra, High Sierra and Mojave it looks something like this:
+In macOS Sierra and later it looks something like this:

-If you are having problems because Command R isn't working read this: How to reinstall MacOS if Recovery won't work.
+If you're having problems because Command R isn't doing the trick, read this: How to reinstall macOS if Recovery won't work.

 - Select Disk Utility from the options, and click Continue.

 - Click on your main hard drive, typically called Macintosh HD, in the sidebar on the left.
 You're looking for the disk name, not the volume name indented underneath it if that appears.